ILaxaiI/vec2/README.md

 vec = vec2.new(x,y)

-maths :
+maths:
 v = v1 + v2
 v = v1 - v2
 s = v1 * v2 (skalar multiply)
 x = v1/v2 (cross multiply)

--- these creates a new vector without overriding the old ones
+these create a new vector without overriding the old ones

 you can also use
 v1%n to do the modulo operation on both components ... for whatever reason